Thursday, 22 April 2010

 Holy man, Sibsagar

-We then bussed it to Shillong, the capital of Megalaya- a big town with more colonial buildings (but mostly ugly concrete ones), GREAT food to pig out on, which we made the most of (including the best tasting strawberries), a lovely lake/garden area with pedalos (yes, we did!), good internet (a rarity in India, hence three months and no update!), and a TV to watch the IPL cricket finals on.
-Religion had been a bit of a mixed bag up until now, with Buddhism, Christian and Hinduism being the most apparent, but in Megalaya things turned very Christian- the missionaries have been very successful here!
+We then bussed it to Shillong, the capital of Meghalaya- a big town with more colonial buildings (but mostly ugly concrete ones), GREAT food to pig out on, which we made the most of (including the best tasting strawberries), a lovely lake/garden area with pedalos (yes, we did!), good internet (a rarity in India, hence three months and no update!), and a TV to watch the IPL cricket finals on.
+Religion had been a bit of a mixed bag up until now, with Buddhism, Christian and Hinduism being the most apparent, but in Meghalaya things turned very Christian- the missionaries have been very successful here!
 The local people are Kharsi, and are are quite distinct with their clothing and culture.

 Shillong woman